 Wolf, Stoke Newington High Street: Chef Karla Knowles pays homage to authentic Italian fare

-Karla Knowles’ Italian roots have influenced the new winter menu at Wolf in Stoke Newington High Street, discovers Emma Bartholomew
+ntony Difrancesco’s Italian roots have influenced the new winter menu at his restaurant Wolf in Stoke Newington High Street, discovers Emma Bartholomew

-Having tasted the tiramisu at Wolf, it’s mind-boggling to imagine Karla Knowles’ mum apparently stubbornly refuses to eat it whenever she visits.
+Having tasted the tiramisu at Wolf, it’s mind-boggling to imagine owner Antony Difrancesco’s mum apparently stubbornly refuses to eat it whenever she visits.

 Based on a recipe handed down through her family, she takes offence at the Marsala orange zest head chef Karla has added in.
 I personally found it delightful.

-It’s no surprise that Karla has Italian parentage - the food served up at the stylish Stoke Newington High Street restaurant is as authentic as it gets.
-She took over the helm six months ago after a stint at the Michelin starred Petersham Nurseries, and has just put together a hearty, yet sophisticated winter menu.
+Karla took over the helm six months ago after a stint at the Michelin starred Petersham Nurseries, and has just put together a hearty, yet sophisticated winter menu.

 We loved the baccala fritto (£10), which sees salted cod and sprout tops lightly fried in tempura batter.
 Apparently the trick is to use sparkling water for aeration and to fry twice to achieve the delicious crispiness.